Minimal model program for algebraically integrable foliations and generalized pairs: Precise adjunction formula for algebraically integrable foliations

 \subsection{Preliminaries for algebraically integrable foliations}

-In this subsection, we recall some basic knowledge of the theory of algebraically integrable foliations that will be used in the rest part of the paper.

-\begin{defn}[Algebraically integrable foliations, {cf. \cite[3.1]{ACSS21}}] Let $X$ be a normal quasi-projective variety and $\Ff$ a foliation on $X$.
-We say that $\Ff$ is an \emph{algebraically integrable foliation} if there exists a dominant map $f: X\dashrightarrow Y$ to a quasi-projective variety $Y$ such that $\Ff=f^{-1}\Ff_Y$, where $\Ff_Y$ is a foliation by points.
+\begin{defn}[Algebraically integrable foliations, {cf. \cite[3.1]{ACSS21}}] Let $X$ be a normal variety and $\Ff$ a foliation on $X$.
+We say that $\Ff$ is an \emph{algebraically integrable foliation} if there exists a dominant map $f: X\dashrightarrow Y$ such that $\Ff=f^{-1}\Ff_Y$, where $\Ff_Y$ is a foliation by points.
 In this case, we say that $\Ff$ is \emph{induced by $f$}. \end{defn}